Freddie Freeman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in MLB.

-- The Padres have a 3.75 team ERA that ranks first among all league pitching staffs.
+- The Padres have the top team ERA among all league pitching staffs (3.75).

-- Padres pitchers combine to give up the sixth-fewest home runs in baseball (120 total, 1.1 per game).
+- Padres pitchers combine to allow the sixth-fewest home runs in baseball (121 total, 1.1 per game).

-- In his most recent appearance on Sunday, the lefty went five innings against the Texas Rangers, allowing no earned runs while surrendering four hits.
+- The left-hander last pitched for the Pittsburgh Pirates on Sunday, when he tossed five innings against the Philadelphia Phillies, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.